stonepros/stone/monitoring/stone-mixin/README.md

-## Prometheus Monitoring Mixin for Ceph
+## Prometheus Monitoring Mixin for Stone
-A set of Grafana dashboards and Prometheus alerts for Ceph.
+A set of Grafana dashboards and Prometheus alerts for Stone.

 All the Grafana dashboards are already generated in the `dashboards_out` directory and alerts in the `prometheus_alerts.yml` file.